phcatanduba/trackit/README.md

 An easy-to-use habits manager.
 Track your habits to spend less time thinking about what to do and don`t forget anything.

->GIF<

-Try it out now at LINK DEPLOY

 ## About